-On occasion some event pages might start display a 404 – Not found page instead of the events.
+On occasion, some event pages might start displaying a 404 – Not Found page instead of the events.
 If this is happening to you please follow these steps to troubleshoot.
 Most folks can stop after step 1 because it will be fixed!

 If most pages/posts on your site are working as expected and it seems like only event pages are being impacted, then it’s possible that all you need to do is refresh your permalink settings.
 Even if you’re already using pretty permalinks, you’ll want to refresh your permalink settings:

 - Visit the Settings → Permalinks screen

 - Select the Post Name option from the list of common settings (or another one of the non-default options)

 Now navigate to your main events page and ensure it and any other event pages such as alternative views or single event posts work as expected.
 If so, you can skip the rest of this guide.